-Frequently, we are asked to verify if an email that someone sent or received was encrypted using SMTP TLS while being transmitted over the Internet.
-For example, banks, health care organizations under HIPAA, and other security-aware institutions have a requirement that email be secured at least by TLS encryption from sender to recipient.
+Frequently, we are asked to verify if a sent or received email was encrypted using SMTP TLS during transmission.
+For example, banks, healthcare organizations under HIPAA, and other security-aware institutions require that emails be secured by TLS encryption.

-This can and should be locked down to ensure that the email message content cannot be eavesdropped upon.
-This check, to see if a message was sent securely, is fairly easy to do by looking the the raw headers of the email message in question.
-However, it requires some knowledge and experience.
+Email should always be transmitted with this basic level of email encryption to ensure that the email message content cannot be eavesdropped upon.
+To see if a message was sent securely, looking at the raw headers of the email message in question is easy.
+However, it requires some knowledge and experience to understand the text.
 It is actually easier to tell if a recipient’s server supports TLS than to tell if a particular message was securely transmitted.

-To see how to analyze a message for its transmission security, we will look at an example email message sent from Hotmail to LuxSci, and see that Hotmail did not use TLS when sending this message.
-Hotmail is not a good provider to use when security or privacy is required.
-Even Gmail does not provide a level of security and privacy required for HIPAA compliance.
+To analyze a message for transmission security, we will look at an example email message sent from Hotmail to LuxSci.
+We will see that Hotmail did not use TLS when sending this message.
+Hotmail is not a good provider to use when security or privacy are required.

 Read the rest of this post »